Horndev/zapread.com/README.md

 This is the maximum number of draws which are made for a distribution to a group.
 So if M = 1000, then a 10,000 satoshi vote will have 1000 lotteries.

 So, the algorithm is to pull M winners, biased by Lambda.

+### User Reputation

+When logged-in users vote a post up or down, it modifies the authors reputation proportional to the amount paid.

+Users with high reputation need to spend less to move the post score, while users with low reputation need to spend more.
+This is an incentive to create content which increases user reputation.
+Spam and unwelcome posts will be inhibited as there is no reward for such behaviour.

 # Getting started with development